mendrugory/blog/content/post/kubernetes-persistent-volumes.md

 ---
-title: "And if you can't resize your persistent volume in Kubernetes?"
+title: "How to resize your persistent volume in Kubernetes?"
 date: 2019-09-14
-url: /post/increasing-k8s-volumes
+url: /post/kubernetes-persistent-volumes
+description: Working with data in Kubernetes means that you will manage persistent volumes.
+Resizing your pv is not simple if your cloud provider does not support yet
 ---

 One of the first steps when you work with data which must be stored is to estimate the disk size.
-This is really hard, especially when you are application is new.
+This is really hard, especially when your application is new.

 Working in a cloud environment gives us the flexibility of using the resources that we need in *almost* any moment without wasting our money in resources that we will use in the future, if everything goes right.